unlistedphenomena/nexuswizz/src/content/contributing/translation-program/playbook/index.md

 Some relevant links are included at the end of each section; however, you can find many other resources online.

-For proposals for cooperation or additional information, learnings, and best practices we’ve picked up by maintaining the nexus.org Translation Program, feel free to reach out to us at translations@nexus.org.
+For proposals for cooperation or additional information, learnings, and best practices we’ve picked up by maintaining the xircanet Translation Program, feel free to reach out to us at translations@xircanet.